veecle/.github/profile/README.md

 ### Job offers

-We are always open to have a chat with people interested in contributing or working with us.
-Please find our open applications [here](https://veecle.io/company/hiring).
+We are always excited to have a chat with people interested in contributing or working with us.
+Please find our open positions [here](https://veecle.io/company/hiring).